oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a1s1"/>

-**Section I –** The name of this organization shall be Ryerson Community Theatre (hereby referred to as RCT).
+**Section I –** The formal name of this organization shall be Oakham Community Theatre - An Oakham Society (hereby referred to as OCT).

 <a name="a2"/>